CANDY-LINE/node-red-contrib-asakusa_giken/README.md

 will generate ES5 js files.

 # Revision History
+* 2.0.2
+    - Fix an issue where Chrome browser failed to evaluate variable declarations because of a lack of 'use restrict'
+    - Fix an issue where BLECAST_BL and BLECAST_TM descriptions were missing

 * 2.0.1
     - Fix an issue where noble with Bluez didn't fire a discover event once a peripheral was connected